grpc/proposal/A66-otel-stats.md

 The following sections show the differences between the gRPC OpenCensus spec and the proposed gRPC OpenTelemetry spec and the mapping of metrics between the two.
-It also presents metrics present in OpenCensus spec that do not have a mapping in the OpenTelemetry spec at present.
-Following the mapping, two migration strategies are proposed for customers who are satisfied with the coverage provided by the current OpenTelemetry spec.
+It also presents metrics present in OpenCensus spec that do not map to a metric in the OpenTelemetry spec at present.
+Two migration strategies are also proposed for customers who are satisfied with the stats coverage provided by the current OpenTelemetry spec.

 ### Differences from gRPC OpenCensus Spec